2.2 Holy God, Holy People (653-687)

 This was Israel’s first civil war.
 A cynic might deduce that it was a move to consolidate power in the hands of the “ruling” Levite tribe (the one from which Moses and Aaron had come), but it was nothing of the sort.
 At this point in Israel’s history, the tribe of Levi had not yet been set apart for Yahweh’s service from the other tribes.
 (Moses had received instruction concerning the Aaronic priesthood, but he had not yet delivered it to the people—he was on his way down the mountain with God’s instructions when this incident—the golden calf debacle—occurred.)
 The issue, rather, was whether Israel was going to do things as Yahweh directed, or as the world did them.
 The Levites sided with Yahweh right here at the outset, setting aside the natural ties of blood and culture and slaying the three thousand ringleaders of the golden calf rebellion (but sparing their clueless pawn, Aaron).
 One wonders if perhaps Levi’s faithfulness in this matter led to Yahweh’s subsequent assignment of the tribe as honored keepers of the Tabernacle (Numbers 1:47-54).

-Loyalty to family and nation are, in themselves, a good thing.
+Loyalty to family and nation are, in themselves, good things.
 But we must never lose sight of the fact that we as believers have a higher duty, a more pressing calling: to honor Yahweh.
 The essence of our walk is, in fact, an outworking of the spiritual choice we have made—to side either with Yahweh or the world—for we cannot side with both.
 As Yahshua Himself said, “Do not think that I came to bring peace on earth.
 I did not come to bring peace but a sword.
 For I have come to ‘set a man against his father, a daughter against her mother, and a daughter-in-law against her mother-in-law’; and ‘a man’s enemies will be those of his own household.’
 He who loves father or mother more than Me is not worthy of Me.
 And he who loves son or daughter more than Me is not worthy of Me.
 And he who does not take his cross and follow after Me is not worthy of Me.
 He who finds his life will lose it, and he who loses his life for My sake will find it.”
 (Matthew 10:34-39, cf. Micah 7:6)

 (671) Prepare something for Yahweh to write upon.